 - Seal known holes in your infrastructure.
 Most defenses are not very exotic.
 They come down to applying patches — quickly.
 Patch management continues to remain a considerable challenge for many organizations.

 And here’s where I believe SASE will help.
 The convergence of security technologies into one platform reduces the number of products operating in your network, shrinking your attack surface.
 It also means that one vendor manages the entire stack, eliminating the potential holes left exposed by failing to deploy the necessary technology.
 These benefits are true regardless if your SASE platform is delivered as an appliance or service.

 Will that guarantee protection, well, no. It’s why we have the last step — assume you’ll be infected and institute post-infection policies.

 If history serves as any example, enterprises will be racing to protect themselves against Sunburst for months to come.
 Vendors may introduce new signatures, but it will take weeks for companies to test and update their defenses, and then months to find the lingering trojan on their networks.

-SASE platforms should shrink that security test and update window dramatically, letting SASE providers eliminate the delay between signature creation and deployment.
+As cloud services, SASE platforms should shrink that window dramatically, letting SASE providers eliminate the delay between signature creation and deployment.
 Cato Networks, for example, claimed in a recent blog to have protected all of its customers across the globe against Sunburst within a few minutes, and to have already alerted customers to the presence of Sunburst on their networks.